ThomasAitken/Scrapy-Testmaster/README.md

 `Default: []`

 **TESTMASTER_PATH_TO_RULES_FILE**
 Insert here a relative path to a .py file containing at least one of the following two classes: `class RequestRules(object)` and `class ItemRules(object)`.
 Within these classes, you can devise any number of functions, given whatever names you like, that take one changeable argument each: a "request" in the former case and an "item" in the latter.
 These functions are intended to contain one or more "assertion" statements.
-These custom rules can have two levels of utility:
-If you create such a file, then before any tests are automatically written by `testmaster parse` or `scrapy crawl`, the output will be checked against these rules.
 All items will be tested against your item rules, and equivalently for requests.
 `Default: None`

 ---